Reflexology in Edinburgh

 possible to improve your state of mind using the body and vice versa.

-As a result of this immeasurable connection, Reflexology can be
+As a result of these connections, Reflexology can be used to support

-used to support people suffering from conditions ranging from stress
+people suffering from conditions ranging from stress and anxiety

 What to expect in a session?